evolv-ai/metrics/README.md

 The configuration json supports the creation of metrics through a hierarchical structure that provides both inheritance and filtering/conditions.

 ### [Inheritance](https://github.com/evolv-ai/metrics/wiki/Inheritance)
 Inheritance is the idea of passing down common information (defined as attributes) to decendents of the current metric.
-The decendents can override the inerited attributes (and this is needed if you want to use Conditions).
+The decendents can override the inherited attributes (and this is needed if you want to use Conditions).
 The mechanism of a metric passing inherited values is through the use of the `apply` attribute.
 When `apply` is present, the current metric is classified as an Abstract Metric.

 ### [Conditions](https://github.com/evolv-ai/metrics/wiki/Attribute:-when)
 If a metric and all of its decendents should only be applied when a condition is met, you can use the `when` attribute to conditionally filter whether the children should be evaluated.